pongasoft/jamba-sample-gain/README.md

 If you just want to build the project then skip to [Configuration](#configuration).

+If you want to create a plugin on your, own check [Generating a blank plugin](https://github.com/pongasoft/jamba/blob/master/README.md#generating-a-blank-plugin) which generates all the files and boilerplate code to quickly start.

 This is what the plugin looks like:

 ![JSGain](images/JSGain.png "JSGain Plugin")